Günther XLI, Count of Schwarzburg-Arnstadt: Life

-Count Günther XLI was the eldest son of Count Günther XL of Schwarzburg (1490-1552), who was nicknamed the Rich or Günther with the fat mouth.
+Count Günther XLI was the eldest son of Count Günther XL of Schwarzburg (1490–1552), who was nicknamed the Rich or Günther with the fat mouth.
 His mother was Countess Elisabeth (d.
 14 May 1572), the daughter of Count Philip of Isenburg-Büdingen-Ronneburg.

 Günther XL had united all the possessions of Schwarzburg, except the Lordship of Leutenberg.
 After he died on 10 November 1552, his four surviving sons ruled jointly at first, with the younger brothers receiving assistance from their mother.
 However, in 1571, they divided the county among themselves.

 Günther XLI began his military career in Vienna as Seneschal of Emperor Charles V. In 1553, he joined the imperial army which made an (ultimately unsuccessful) attempt to reconquer Metz.
 He then accompanied Philip, the later King Philip II of Spain to London, where Philip would marry Queen Mary I of England.
 In 1555, Günther XLI stayed in Brussels, where Charles V gave him 10 000 guilders.
-He then make a visit to Schwarzburg, and then returned to the imperial army, where he served as a colonel.
+He then made a visit to Schwarzburg, and then returned to the imperial army, where he served as a colonel.
 In 1557, he fought on the victorious side at St. Quentin.

-At the turn of 1559/1560, Günther travelled to Dresden on behalf of William the Silent, to take the first steps in the process that led to William marrying Anna, the niece of Elector Augustus of Saxony on 24 August 1561.

-Günther XLI married himself on 17 November 1560.
-For political reasons, he married William's sister, Catherine of Nassau-Dillenburg.
+At the turn of 1559/1560, Günther travelled to Dresden on behalf of William the Silent, to take the first steps in the process that led to William marrying Anna of Saxony, the niece of Elector Augustus of Saxony on 24 August 1561.
+Günther had married William's sister, Catherine of Nassau-Dillenburg, on 17 November 1560 for political reasons.
 The marriage remained childless.
 The couple lived in Arnstadt for a while, where Günther used his 10 000 guilders to build Neideck Castle.
 Between 1563 and 1565, Günther and his younger brothers John Günther I and Albert VII fought in the army of King Frederick II of Denmark in the Northern Seven Years' War against Sweden.

 In early 1566, Günther XLI returned to the Netherlands.
 On 12 March 1566, William the Silent gave a party at the castle of the Counts of Hoogstraten to celebrate his return.
 However, this was just a pretext.
 William wanted to discuss his strategy towards Margaret of Parma, who was Governor General of the Netherlands, with the other guests, the Counts of Egmont, Horn, Bergen, Meghen and Montigny.